jpswade/jpswade.github.io/_posts/2007-05-10-php-coding-standards-and-best-practices.md

   - Development
 ---
 <p class="lead">
-  I have been using PHP for a long time now, it&#8217;s a very flexible language, and is a good platform.
+  I have been using PHP for a long time now, it's a very flexible language, and is a good platform.
 </p>

 Over the years PHP coders have gotten a very bad reputation mainly due to poor coding and not escaping SQL.